aong-zendesk/itsm-bootstrapper/README.md

 7. Refer to the approvals side bar app and click approve.
 You could explain that this is built using Sunshine which is available on the enterprise plan or otherwise they could also use an approval app that is available on the marketplace.

 8. Once approved, there will be a fullfillment task created that will be assigned to the IT team to procure/process the CI for the end user.
+Mentioned that there will be different SLAs tracking different type of tickets within Zendesk.

 9. Once the fullfillment task has completed.
 The CI would be automatically created and attached to the user's profile.
 This would be helpful as this can provide more information on Incident management.